 13-year-old Filipino guerilla Adone Santiago reportedly had seven confirmed kills, and by the way he isn’t feeling the American officer (Lt.
 Col. Robert W. King, 38th ID) pulling a Joe Biden, may have been eager for an eighth.

-Besides the Americans and local insurgents, there was also a formation of ethnic Chinese residents who formed the underground Wha Chi battalion, who fought the Japanese occupation tooth and nail, in the end helping to liberate the towns of Jaen, Sta.
+Besides the Americans and local insurgents, there was also a formation of ethnic Chinese residents who formed the underground Wha Chi battalion, who fought the Japanese occupation tooth and nail, at the end helping to liberate the towns of Jaen, Sta.
 Maria, Cabiao, San Fernando, and Tarlac in 1945.

 Once the war was over, the Americans, by and large, went home and received some minor notoriety.